ptagseth/kanoa-software/docs/products/quality/configuration/check-sheets.md

 ## Creating Check Sheets
 To create a new check sheet, click the **Add** icon <ControlPointIcon fontSize="small" sx={{color: "#89a726"}} />.
 This opens the [Check Sheet Editor](#check-sheet-editor) where its specifications are added.
 Once the user enters a **Check Sheet Name**, the check sheet is automatically created and the remaining fields become accessible.
 **Estimated Minutes** is an optional field that indicates the approximate time required for completing the check sheet.
+If filled out, a check will automatically be added to the check sheet for a user to enter how much time it took for them to take all the checks.
 ![Check Sheets](/img/56.png)

 ## Check Sheet Editor